Social Media and Web Related Events in the City

 LINKS FROM PRESENTATION (SO FAR)

-Hugh McGuire : How date will change the world
+Hugh McGuire :

-Anthony Carbone & Vinay Menon : post your modified and exotic car pics
+Anthony Carbone & Vinay Menon :

-Marc-André Cournoyer : blog + refactorMyCode
+Marc-André Cournoyer : +